tournesol-app/tournesol/backend/README.md

 #### Procedure

 Go to https://console.cloud.google.com/apis/ and create a new project.
-You can choose the name you prefer, we suggest `tournesol-local`.
+You can choose the name you prefer, we suggest `tournesol`.
 You should now be automatically redirected to the project dashboard.

 Go to the credentials page, accessible from the menu, and create new